Arachni/arachni/README.md

 #### Available plugins

+Plugins add extra functionality to the system in a modular fashion, this way the core remains lean and makes it easy for anyone to arbitrary functionality.

-- ReScan -- It uses the AFR report of a previous scan to extract the sitemap in order to avoid a redundant crawl.
+- ReScan  (`rescan`)-- It uses the AFR report of a previous scan to extract the sitemap in order to avoid a redundant crawl.
-- Passive Proxy -- Analyzes requests and responses between the web app and the browser assisting in AJAX audits, logging-in and/or restricting the scope of the audit
+- Passive Proxy  (`proxy`) -- Analyzes requests and responses between the web app and the browser assisting in AJAX audits, logging-in and/or restricting the scope of the audit.
-- Form based AutoLogin
+- Form based AutoLogin (`autologin`).
-- Dictionary attacker for HTTP Auth
+- Dictionary attacker for HTTP Auth (`http_dicattack`).
-- Dictionary attacker for form based authentication
+- Dictionary attacker for form based authentication (`form_dicattack`).
-- Profiler -- Performs taint analysis (with benign inputs) and response time analysis
+- Profiler (`profiler`) -- Performs taint analysis (with benign inputs) and response time analysis.
-- Cookie collector -- Keeps track of cookies while establishing a timeline of changes
+- Cookie collector (`cookie_collector`) -- Keeps track of cookies while establishing a timeline of changes.
-- Healthmap -- Generates sitemap showing the health of each crawled/audited URL
-- Content-types -- Logs content-types of server responses aiding in the identification of interesting (possibly leaked) files
-- WAF (Web Application Firewall) Detector -- Establishes a baseline of normal behavior and uses rDiff analysis to determine if malicious inputs cause any behavioral changes
+- WAF (Web Application Firewall) Detector (`waf_detector`) -- Establishes a baseline of normal behavior and uses rDiff analysis to determine if malicious inputs cause any behavioral changes.
-- AutoThrottle -- Dynamically adjusts HTTP throughput during the scan for maximum bandwidth utilization
-- TimingAttacks -- Provides a notice for issues uncovered by timing attacks when the affected audited pages returned unusually high response times to begin with.</br>
-     It also points out the danger of DoS attacks against pages that perform heavy-duty processing.
-- Uniformity -- Reports inputs that are uniformly vulnerable across a number of pages hinting to the lack of a central point of input sanitization.
-- Discovery -- Performs anomaly detection on issues logged by discovery modules and warns of the possibility of false positives where applicable.
-- BeepNotify -- Beeps when the scan finishes.
+- BeepNotify (`beep_notify`) -- Beeps when the scan finishes.
-- LibNotify -- Uses the libnotify library to send notifications for each discovered issue and a summary at the end of the scan.
+- LibNotify (`libnotify`) -- Uses the libnotify library to send notifications for each discovered issue and a summary at the end of the scan.
-- EmailNotify -- Sends a notification (and optionally a report) over SMTP at the end of the scan.
+- EmailNotify (`email_notify`) -- Sends a notification (and optionally a report) over SMTP at the end of the scan.
-- Resolver -- Resolves vulnerable hostnames to IP addresses.
-- VectorFeed -- Reads in vector data from which it creates elements to be audited.
+- VectorFeed (`vector_feed`) -- Reads in vector data from which it creates elements to be audited.
 Can be used to perform extremely specialized/narrow audits on a per vector/element basis.
     Useful for unit-testing or a gazillion other things.
-- Script -- Loads and runs an external Ruby script under the scope of a plugin, used for debugging and general hackery.
+- Script (`script`) -- Loads and runs an external Ruby script under the scope of a plugin, used for debugging and general hackery.

+#### Defaults

+Default plugins will run for every scan and are placed under `/plugins/defaults/`.

+- AutoThrottle (`autothrottle`) -- Dynamically adjusts HTTP throughput during the scan for maximum bandwidth utilization.
+- Content-types (`content_types`) -- Logs content-types of server responses aiding in the identification of interesting (possibly leaked) files.
+- Healthmap (`healthmap`) -- Generates sitemap showing the health of each crawled/audited URL
+- Resolver (`resolver`) -- Resolves vulnerable hostnames to IP addresses.

+##### Meta

+Plugins under `/plugins/defaults/meta/` perform analysis on the scan results to determine trustworthiness or just add context information or general insights.

+- TimingAttacks (`timing_attacks`) -- Provides a notice for issues uncovered by timing attacks when the affected audited pages returned unusually high response times to begin with.
+    It also points out the danger of DoS attacks against pages that perform heavy-duty processing.
+- Discovery (`discovery`) -- Performs anomaly detection on issues logged by discovery modules and warns of the possibility of false positives where applicable.
+- Uniformity (`uniformity`) -- Reports inputs that are uniformly vulnerable across a number of pages hinting to the lack of a central point of input sanitization.

 ### Trainer subsystem